Why the Aviation Sector Needs Edge Computing Solutions

-In response to these challenges, many organisations have been taking measures to cut costs and improve the quality of their existing infrastructure.
 For aviation, edge computing can be a key contributor to positively disruptive change, as part of an ecosystem that brings together edge cloud, mobile, robotics, the Internet of Things (IoT), and other platform technologies, to produce an agile and distributed infrastructure.
 This environment can then power a range of innovative solutions and applications, while providing troubleshooting capacity and the ability to make near real-time decisions due to the reduced latency made possible by bringing computation and data storage closer to the source.

 At the operational level, edge cloud deployments can enable aviation stakeholders to harness the power of localised information gathering and processing to perform the kind of lightweight analytics that inform quick operational decision-making and rapid response.
 This applies across a range of applications.

-Aircraft Manufacture and Supply Chain Management
+Edge Computing in Aviation Manufacture and Supply Chain Management

 At the production level, aviation manufacturers are using robotics, digital twin technologies, and additive manufacturing (3D printing) to increase the pace of fabrication, develop sophisticated simulation and testing scenarios, and facilitate data-driven decision-making on the factory floor.
-Edge computing, conventional cloud, mobile, and IoT sensor and reporting platforms are providing manufacturers with greater visibility and monitoring over production lines and the overall supply chain.
+Edge computing, conventional cloud, mobile, IoT sensor and reporting platforms are providing manufacturers with greater visibility and monitoring over production lines and the overall supply chain.

 Edge cloud networks can provide continuous high-bandwidth connectivity between aircraft and the internet.
 This enables the transmission of data even in mid-air, with edge computing providing a filter for the most relevant information.
 Servers on the ground can then selectively pull data from the edge servers on the aircraft for more detailed analysis.
 Real-time analysis of operational data enables aerospace engineers to spot potential problems and advise immediate remedial actions.

 Edge computing also holds potential for enabling aviation operators to develop a mobility infrastructure that incorporates smart connected vehicles within a larger transportation network.
-For this purpose, the edge makes it possible to process crucial information close to its source and use the cloud to support back-end analysis.9'
+For this purpose, the edge makes it possible to process crucial information close to its source and use the cloud to support back-end analysis.

 Potential applications include improved baggage handling with automated tractors and conveyors, strategies to optimise fuel consumption, and the development of aircraft that can automatically correct their course in response to predictions of bad weather.